Jayde Adams: The Divine Ms Jayde: Pleasance Courtyard, Edinburgh, 2018

 Also, in August 2020, Adams was a superb co-host along with Al Murray and Rich Wilson for three massive showcases that were streamed online from The Clapham Grand to help save live comedy whose future is in the balance due to the worldwide epidemic of 2020.
 For show 1, the acts who appeared on video link were musical comedian Lorraine Bowen, London Hughes, Jessica Fostekew, Tim Vine and Louisa Omielan.
 Acts live on stage were Naomi Watanabe, Garrett Millerick, Eleanor Tiernan, Charlie Partridge, Thanya Moore, Nigel NG, Josh Jones, Rich Wilson, Sindhu Vee and Fern Brady.
 For show 2, the acts who appeared on video link were Aisling Bea, Nish Kumar, Sarah Callaghan and Joe Lycett.
 Acts live on stage were Kerry Godliman, Dane Baptiste, Kwame Asante, Helen Bauer, Carl Donnelly, Rosie Jones, Don Biswas, Mawaan Rizwan, Ed Gamble, Shappi Korshandi, Sue Gives A F*ck and Nathan Caton.
 For Show 3 (part of which I missed), acts appearing on video link were Sophie Willan, Jonny Pelham, Mick Ferry, Tony Law, Shesus and Her Sisters, Lost Voice Guy.
 Amy Cooper and James Acaster.
 The live acts I saw were Richard Herring, Ross McGrane, Helen Thorn, Myra Dubois, Kane Brown, Huge Davies, Catherine Bohart and Ed Byrne.
 Adams was extremely upbeat and funny throughout the shows.

+Appearing as a special guest for the launch of the Comedy Kiss night, Adams was ffortlessly funny with the audience.
 Adams is an extremely talented performer and comedian whose star quality is amazing and deserves every success.